truongngosoarigvietnam/nextjs-training/README.md

 # README #
-This is a repository for storing the training of Truong Ngo
+This is a repository for storing the training project of Truong Ngo

 ## Note for GIT
 * Please help appy GitFlow for this reposioty (https://danielkummer.github.io/git-flow-cheatsheet)